At exactly 4:00 p.m., the bus began to move.

 "TharnType.
 Thai BL."

-He whispered the words aloud like sacred text.
+He whispered the words like sacred text.
 Then smiled.

 Night wore on.
 The world slept.
 Niloy did not.

-Blanket drawn to his chin, his eyes devoured episode after episode.
-TharnType's stolen glances, their hesitation, their fire—it lit something in him.
+Blanket drawn, eyes devoured episode after episode.
+TharnType's stolen glances, hesitation, fire—it ignited something in him.

 "I want that."

-Others passed time idly.
+Others idled.
 He studied Thai.
-He learned to listen between the syllables.
-Within a month, subtitles became unnecessary.
+Learned to listen between syllables.
+Within a month, subtitles were unnecessary.
 The language no longer felt foreign.
 It felt like home.

-After his exams ended, he found himself lying on the rooftop under an open sky.
+After exams ended, he lay on the rooftop under an open sky.

 A voice began to sing.